docker/docs/desktop/use-desktop/images.md

 ---
 description: Understand what you can do with the Images view on Docker Dashboard
 keywords: Docker Dashboard, manage, containers, gui, dashboard, images, user manual
-title: Explore Images
+title: Explore the Images view in Docker Desktop
 ---

-The **Images**  view is a simple interface that lets you manage Docker images without having to use the CLI.
+The **Images** view lets you manage Docker images without having to use the CLI.
 By default, it displays a list of all Docker images on your local disk.

 You can also view Hub images once you have signed in to Docker Hub.
 This allows you to collaborate with your team and manage your images directly through Docker Desktop.

-The **Images** view allows you to perform core operations such as running an image as a container, pulling the latest version of an image from Docker Hub, pushing the image to Docker Hub, and inspecting images.
+The **Images** view lets you perform core operations such as running an image as a container, pulling the latest version of an image from Docker Hub, pushing the image to Docker Hub, and inspecting images.

-The **Images** view displays metadata about the image such as the:
+It also displays metadata about the image such as the:
 - Tag
 - Image ID
 - Date created
 - Size of the image.

-It also displays **In Use** tags next to images used by running and stopped containers.
+An **In Use** tag displays next to images used by running and stopped containers.
 You can choose what information you want displayed by selecting the **More options** menu to the right of the search bar, and then use the toggle switches according to your preferences.

 The **Images on disk** status bar displays the number of images and the total disk space used by the images and when this information was last refreshed.